Pastina with Cheese: The Recipe That Tastes Like Childhood.

 Variations

-The “white” version: for a pastina with a more delicate flavor, you can simply use water instead of broth.
+The “white” version: for a pastina with a more delicate flavor, you can use simply water instead of broth.

 Aromatic version: add a touch of nutmeg or finely chopped fresh parsley leaves for an irresistible aroma.